sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

+### 1.1.1.
+- Communitytoolkit developers released a new version (6.1.0) and this new version was added to the project NullableDateTimePicker
+- Bug fixed: When going back from the 1st month, the year was also decreased.

 ### 1.1.0
 - The calendar popup can be opened directly via the NullableDateTimePicker, so you can use your own entry and button.
 - On some screens, week and day numbers were not displayed on the same line.